saskar1/screen-saver/README.md

 This is a JavaScript file containing JavaScript source code.
 Chrome executes this code every time you (re)load the `index.html` file in Chrome.

+## 5. Experiment 1, color

 See the line where it says `color = 'black';`?

 Change it to `color = 'turquoise';`, save the file, and click the reload button on `index.html` in Chrome.

+## 5. Experiment 2, width and height

+Change `var width = 600;` to `var width = 100;`.
+Save and reload.
+What happens?

+Change the width to 9999.
+What happens?

+Reset the width back to 600, and play with the height.
+What happens?

+Reset the width and height back to 600 and 300 respectively.
+Then go to `index.html` and play with the width and height defined in `canvas` tag.

+### Explanation

+The `canvas` tag creates a "canvas" on the HTML page, which the `.js` file draws upon.
+Setting the width and height of the `canvas` tag determines the dimensions that can be drawn to.

+In contrast, the width and height, as defined in the `.js` file, determines what is actually drawn.

+If the .js file specifies
+*bigger* dimensions than the canvas, then the .js file will draw outside of the canvas (which isn't shown on the page).

+If the .js file specifies *smaller* dimensions than the canvas, then the .js file will only draw to a portion of the canvas.